 To do outside Copenhagen

-Do you want a break from Copenhagen, Denmark captivates with a lot of fantastic attractions and outdoor across the country like original Legoland, Djurs Amusement Park or Danfoss Universe.
+Do you want a break from Copenhagen, Denmark captivates with a lot of fantastic attractions and outdoor across the country like the original Legoland, Djurs Amusement Park or Danfoss Universe.

 Regarding practice arrangements Denmark is a very kid-friendly country, as many attractions, restaurants, hotels, major stores and regional trains offer you quiet spots, changing rooms and child seats.

-Safe place to bring kids
+A safe place to bring kids

 Denmark is a safe country.
 Danes are informal and relaxed, and children are normally welcome everywhere.
 It is not uncommon to see pushchairs left outside cafes and restaurants with sleeping children.
 This is a safe and common practice in Denmark and Danes are happy to let their little ones sleep in peace outside whilst keeping a close eye on them from inside.
 Danish restaurants are normally equipped with highchairs for children, so just ask for one, when you enter.